Lakeland University's Title IX Policy

 The Lakeland University (the "University" or "Lakeland") Title IX Policy (the "Policy") provides employees and students with a guide to understanding Title IX scope, definitions, processes, legal rights, and resources.
 Title IX of the Education Amendments Act of 1972 (Title IX) is a federal law that states: "No person in the United States shall on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
 Governance of Title IX is provided by the Office for Civil Rights.

 Lakeland University fully adheres to all federal and state civil rights laws banning discrimination at institutions of higher education.
 Lakeland University will not discriminate against any employee, applicant for employment, student or applicant on the basis of race, color, sex, pregnancy, national origin (including ancestry), citizenship status, physical or mental disability, age, marital status, gender, veteran or military status, predisposing genetic characteristics, domestic violence victim status, or any other protected category under applicable local, state or federal law.
 Gender discrimination and sexual harassment are prohibited by Title VII of the Civil Rights Act of 1964 as amended and Title IX of the Education Amendments of 1972.
-If you have reason to believe that you have been discriminated against, Lakeland University encourages immediate reporting to the Title IX Coordinator or Deputy Coordinator.
+If you have reason to believe that you have been discriminated against, Lakeland University encourages immediate reporting to the Title IX Coordinator - Jonathan Feld or Deputy Coordinator.

 The Deputy Title IX Coordinators work with the Title IX Coordinator and may act on his behalf when so designated.
 Additionally, the Deputy Title IX Coordinators serve as persons to whom reports or complaints may be reported, and can investigate complaints.
 Reports to Title IX Coordinator and Deputy Title IX Coordinators may be made via email, phone or in person as set forth below: